OliverBrotchie/mars-rover-cli/README.md

 ### Testing Approach

-Unit tests that cover basic functionality and possible branches are included, however as this is a coding exercise, 100% coverage has not been aimed for.
+Unit tests that cover basic functionality and possible branches are included, however, as this is a coding exercise, complete coverage has not been aimed for.

 ### Generate Coverage Report